Has your dog’s breath ever smelt so bad, you’ve needed to pinch your nose just to get close enough for a cuddle?

 Two thirds of vets recommend brushing your dog’s teeth daily, and one in seven suggest cleaning twice a day.
 The problem is, less than a third of owners actually brush their dog’s teeth at all.

-TV vet and animal welfare campaigner Marc Abraham said: “There are three main reasons owners give for not cleaning their dog’s teeth; the dog doesn’t like it, it takes too much time or they feed their dog dried food so feel they don’t need to.
+TV vet and animal welfare campaigner Marc Abraham told Direct Line: “There are three main reasons owners give for not cleaning their dog’s teeth; the dog doesn’t like it, it takes too much time or they feed their dog dried food so feel they don’t need to.
 None of these are good enough excuses.
 However dry your dog’s food is, it’s never a substitute for actually physically cleaning your dog’s teeth.”

 Follow Marc’s four simple steps to get your dog’s teeth gleaming:

 Step one: Make sure your dog is used to having your fingers in his mouth.
 Start by pulling back the gums and massaging them.